Inexplicable768/Inexplicable768/README.md

  ## Hi, I’m @Infinistem, my real name is alex 👋

-see my website at infinistem.com. im focusing on it now. more projects will be uploaded within the next year
+NOTE: see my website at infinistem.com. im focusing on it now. more projects will be uploaded within the next year

  Check the **Infinistem** repository for main information such as a resume, project documentation, and my to do list